-The Journal Impact Factor (JIF) is a measure of the frequency with which the "average article" in a journal has been cited in a particular year.
-The impact factor will help you evaluate a journal's relative importance, especially when you compare it to others in the same field.
+The Journal Impact Factor (JIF) is a measure of the frequency with which the "average article" in a journal has been cited in a particular year in the Web of Science.
+The impact factor will help you evaluate a journal's relative importance, when you compared with others in the same field.
 The relative importance of a journal may help you decide in which journal to publish your research.

-CiteScore calculates the average number of citations received in a calendar year by all items published in that journal in the preceding three years.
+CiteScore calculates the average number of citations received in recent four years by citable documents published in that journal in the recent four years.
+Citable documents include articles, reviews, conference papers, data papers and book chapters.
 CiteScore rank and trend provides a view of the source's rank and percentile for each subject category that it belongs to.

 "The SCImago Journal & Country Rank is a portal that includes the journals and country scientific indicators developed from the information contained in the Scopus® database (Elsevier B.V.).
 This indicator shows the visibility of the journals contained in the Scopus® database from 1996." http://www.scimagojr.com/index.php